holstt/garmin-connect-discordbot/README.md

 **4. Option 1: Run the Docker Compose project with restrictive permissions**

-`./docker` includes convenient scripts to simplify setting up and running the Docker container (`docker.dev.sh` and `docker.prod.sh` should be used).
+`./docker` includes convenient scripts to simplify setting up and running the Docker container with `docker.dev.sh` and `docker.prod.sh` being the entrypoints.
 These scripts handle the creation of a dedicated Docker user, a container data directory on the host, and apply restrictive permissions on the data directory and environment file before running the container.
 Inspect the configuration in the scripts, and verify that the assumed host paths match your file structure.

 Then run the script for your environment, e.g.: